helle253/notes/notes/resume.md

 - Built two React + Vite frontends: a primary user application plus an internal admin interface for operational workflows and system management.
 - Designed and implemented backend APIs and shared types with Express, tRPC, Drizzle ORM, and Zod, emphasizing type safety across the application stack.
 - Developed a distributed ingestion pipeline for article/feed processing with Cloudflare Workers, browser/native fetch paths, queue-based processing, and downstream embedding/indexing workflows.
-- Used Coding agents as code reviewers/pair programmers
+- Leveraged coding agents as code reviewers and pair programmers to ramp quickly in an unfamiliar language and framework, improving code quality and speeding technical decision-making.
 - Launched the product publicly and continue to iterate on architecture, deployment, and product capabilities as an independent project.

 ## Projects